go-aah/docs/app-config.md

 ---

 ## Section: i18n { ... }
-Internalization and Localization configuration values.
+Internationalization and Localization configuration values.

 ### default
-It is used as fallback value if framework is unable to determine the locale information from HTTP Request as per RFC7231.
+It is used as fallback value if framework is unable to determine the locale information from HTTP Request as per RFC7231 and `lang` Query parameter is not present.

 Default value is `en`.
 ```bash